 Making Winter has now become a book, full of seasonal craft and recipes designed to boost mood during the winter months.
 Many of the projects are nature-inspired and some need a brief winter walk to collect materials from woods or hedgerows.
 My hope is that the mood-boosting effect of immersal in making, combined with the benefits of contact with nature may help those who struggle in winter to enjoy the weeks between November and March.

-Making Winter will be published on 5 October by Michael O’Mara and you can pre-order it here.
+Making Winter was published on 5 October 2017 by Michael O’Mara and you can order it here.